 - A GUIDE: I did some of these hikes by myself but often had my local guide (also a great friend) called João with me.
 He’s lived in Madeira his whole life and knows all of the unique trails (not just the popular ones).
 Many of these trails require some local knowledge for the directions so I recommend a guide.
 Want to contact João to be your guide for this hike or any of the hikes I’ve done on Madeira?
 You can contact him on Instagram here: João Let’s Hike or by email: [email protected]

 Okay, let’s get into it.
-I dedicated a lot of time and effort to create this guide and to doing these hikes over a 6-month period on Madeira.
-Blood was shed, several hiking shoes destroyed and many ponchas were consumed.
-I hope you enjoy my Madeira Hiking Guide: 60 Best Hikes on Madeira.
+I dedicated a lot of time and effort to creating this guide and to doing these hikes over a 6-month period on Madeira.
+Blood was shed, several hiking shoes were destroyed and many ponchas were consumed.
+I hope you enjoy my Madeira Hiking Guide: 65 Best Hikes on Madeira.

 PICO DO ARIEIRO TO PICO RUIVO (OUT AND BACK)

 Known as ‘Pico to Pico’, the hike from Pico do Arieiro to Pico Ruivo (PR1) is the most famous hike on the island of Madeira.
 This tunnel route leads hikers along narrow pathways, up and down ominous staircases, and through dark tunnel chambers.
 The best way to experience this hike is to drive up to Pico do Arieiro for sunrise and then begin the hike to Pico Ruivo, which is the highest point on Madeira at 1,862 meters.
 It’s 550 meters of incline each way so you will gain a vertical kilometer after you return to Pico do Arieiro.